If you have been nominated and have not accepted/provided more information and would like to please get in touch with the team: tspcn@reltas.com.au

 • What the nominee does in their role/s.
 What personal values and skills they bring to suicide prevention.

-• What he benefits and impact of the nominee’s contribution to suicide prevention in the Tasmanian
+• What he benefits and impact of the nominee’s contribution to suicide prevention in the Tasmaniancommunity.

 Previous Winners